stephyraju/spiceworld/README.md

       e.Logout

-   * The navbar is collapsed into a burger icon on small and medium screens.The options remain the same, but they are instead accessed using a side navigation element which can be accessed through 'burger' icon at the top left.
+   * The navbar is collapsed into a burger icon on small and medium screens.
+The options remain the same, but they are instead accessed using a side navigation element which can be accessed through 'burger' icon at the top left.

 * **Footer**